tigmaminds/ignate-docs/Usecase/date_validation_flow.md

-# 📄 Document: API Flow for Date Validation
+# 📄 Document: API Flow for Date Validation with Current Date

 ## Overview
 This workflow validates whether the **requested date** (passed as a query parameter in the API call) matches the **current system date**.
 The API response is structured as: